-- 49. Avoid excessive removal of leaf and fine branch material from forest harvesting operations. - 50.
-During burn planning, aim to manage fire regimes to minimise the extent of intense bushfires, which can result in large losses of nutrients from the ecosystem and accelerated soil erosion. - 51.
-Minimise the potential of soil erosion by limiting soil disturbance during harvesting. - 52.
+- 54. During burn planning, aim to manage fire regimes to minimise the extent of intense bushfires, which can result in large losses of nutrients from the ecosystem and accelerated soil erosion. - 55.
+Minimise the potential of soil erosion by limiting soil disturbance during harvesting. - 56.
 After harvesting, where possible or practicable, silvicultural burns should be planned to allow sufficient time for leaching of nutrients from the leaf litter produced by the harvest.

-Promote ecosystem health and vitality through silvicultural treatment.
+Promote ecosystem health and vitality through silvicultural management.